makma/fingerprintjs.com/content/blog/6-types-of-ecommerce-fraud-and-how-to-prevent-them-from-compromising-your-online-store.md

 Interception fraud may involve:

 * Intercepting important emails (e.g., invoices, requests for information) before they get to the intended recipient, then posing as the sender to elicit sensitive details from the customer.
 Fraudsters will sometimes even set up filters so the original intended recipients never see the emails
-* Posing as the login page of a legitimate website to trick customers into submitting their email/password.
-Criminals can then use these credentials to  log in to the real website and carry out fraudulent transactions
+* Posing as the login page of a legitimate website to trick customers into submitting their email/passwords.
+Criminals can then use the harvested credentials to log in to the real website and carry out fraudulent transactions
-* Planting malware into websites or devices for stealing sensitive information like email or account logins
+* Planting malware into websites or devices to steal sensitive information like email or account logins
-* Gaining access to customer details in order to  modify order details (e.g., changing the shipping address prior to the order being sent out)
+* Gaining access to customer details to modify orders in progress (e.g., changing the shipping address)

 Businesses can reduce the risk of interception fraud by using data encryption at all times—specifically, by  enabling HTTPS on all websites and applications.

-Other ways to prevent interception fraud include using a third party service rather than internal email for invoicing, requiring employees to change their passwords regularly, scanning corporate devices for malware (especially those with access to corporate email), and checking email filters for suspicious forwarding addresses.
+Other ways to prevent interception fraud include using a third party service rather than internal email for invoicing, requiring employees to change their passwords regularly, scanning corporate devices for malware (especially those configured for corporate email), and checking email filters for suspicious forwarding addresses.

 ### 6. Identity Theft

 Identity theft occurs when a scammer uses the victim’s personal details to steal even more personal data, drain financial accounts, or commit a crime under the stolen persona.
 This type of fraud [affects millions of people every year](https://www.idology.com/blog/infographic-protecting-your-customers-from-identity-theft/) and leads to lost revenue, wasted time, and compromised trust for both consumers and businesses alike.

 Merchants transacting online should treat identity theft prevention as an integral part of their operations, starting with stronger security measures like site-wide encryption to protect customer data/privacy.
-Additionally, they should use comprehensive verification to ensure that customers are who they say they are—this could include the use of  browser fingerprinting for detecting unique visitors, even when browsing in private.
-Lastly, employees access to critical systems [should be restricted](https://www.businessnewsdaily.com/5531-identity-theft-prevention.html) based on their specific job duties and requirements.
+Additionally, they should use multi-faceted verification methods; this could include browser fingerprinting for detecting unique visitors, even when browsing in private.
+Lastly, employee access to critical systems [should be restricted](https://www.businessnewsdaily.com/5531-identity-theft-prevention.html) depending on specific job duties and requirements.

 ## Conclusion